Swimming pool barrier compliance

 A relevant Occupation Certificate may be used instead of a Certificate of Compliance if it:

-- authorises the use of the swimming pool, and
+- authorises the use of the swimming pool

 - is less than three years old.

-However, if an Occupation Certificate is used, evidence that the swimming pool is registered must also be provided with the sales contract (see below).
+However, if an Occupation Certificate is used, evidence that the swimming pool is registered must also be provided with the sales contract.

 How can I check if my pool is registered?

 It is compulsory for all pools to be registered.
-You can register your swimming pool or spa pool, or check whether it has already been registered and print a Certificate of Registration, online at the NSW Government Swimming Pool Register:
+You can register your swimming pool or spa pool, or check whether it has already been registered and print a Certificate of Registration online on the NSW Government Swimming Pool Register.